To Have To In French

 Beyond the basic constructions, several idioms and expressions further enrich the ways to convey obligation in French.

 • Être obligé(e) de + infinitive: This translates to "to be obliged to" and emphasizes external pressure or necessity.
-For example, Je suis obligé de travailler le samedi.
+Here's one way to look at it: Je suis obligé de travailler le samedi.
 (I am obliged to work on Saturday.)

 • Il faut + infinitive: This impersonal construction means "it is necessary to" or "one must."
-For example, Il faut étudier pour réussir.
+To give you an idea, Il faut étudier pour réussir.
 (One must study to succeed.)

 • Il est nécessaire de + infinitive: Similar to "il faut," this emphasizes the necessity more formally.